-While living in London and dealing with rainy commutes, Kiwi engineer Greig Brebner noticed how unsafe umbrellas were - being so tall, the spikes often poked him in the eye.
+While living in London, Kiwi engineer Greig Brebner noticed how unsafe umbrellas were - being so tall, the spikes often poked him in the eye.
 He also noticed how umbrellas had become a throwaway commodity, mainly due to poor-quality materials and flimsy, outdated design.

 After pushing countless prototypes to the limits in wind tunnels and on the blustery hills of Auckland, Greig finally did it.
 He'd re-invented the umbrella.
 And it just so happened to become the best umbrella in the world.